cz-fish/fem/README.md

 Programs are written in a plaintext file.
 Each line is one row of the program grid.
 Line endings are either \r, \n or both and line ending at the end of the file is optional.

+If there is a blank line in the program file, it denotes end of the program grid.
+Everything after the blank line is ignored (subject to future extensions).

 Each instruction is represented as 3 characters.
 Instructions on the row are separated by a single space.
 There can be optional blank spaces at the end of each line.

 The 3 characters of each instruction are representing, in order: